cslin82/week-4-game/pseudocode.md

 * scoreboard for wins/losses
 * current score
 * target score
-* crystal1, crystal2, crystal3, crystal4
+* crystal1, crystal2, crystal3, crystal4 (or array of crystals 0-3)

-jQuery objects needed for all
+jQuery objects needed for all **when are the jQuery objects created? does it all go inside the document ready function block?**

+Could we just make the buttons like the refrigerator buttons from the class exercise?

 ## Variables needed